Ahmed-Sobhi-Ali/Ransomware_Simulation/README.md

 This repository contains an advanced implementation of a ransomware simulation script.
 The purpose of this project is to educate cybersecurity professionals about the inner workings of ransomware, including its encryption techniques, propagation methods, anti-debugging measures, and more.

-**Disclaimer**: The authors are not responsible for any damages caused by the misuse of this code.
+**Disclaimer**: The author is not responsible for any damages caused by the misuse of this code.

 ## Features